CenturyLinkCloud/clc-node-sdk/README.md

-This is node.js SDK for CenturyLink Cloud API.
+This is Node SDK for CenturyLink Cloud.

 Testing
 -------